 Western New York Landlords Invited to Smoke-Free Housing Summit

-BUFFALO, NY - Western New York landlords are invited to a free breakfast meeting to discuss the benefits of smoke-free multiunit housing on April 20 at 8:30 am, Zebro Conference Room, Roswell Park Cancer Institute, at the corner of Virginia and Ellicott Streets.
+BUFFALO, NY - Western New York landlords are invited to a free breakfast meeting to discuss the benefits of smoke-free multiunit housing on April 20 at 8:30 am, Zebro Conference Room, Roswell Park Comprehensive Cancer Center, at the corner of Virginia and Ellicott Streets.

 The Summit is hosted by the Erie-Niagara Tobacco-Free Coalition and will feature regional and national housing experts.
 Newly appointed City of Buffalo Housing court Judge Patrick Carney will offer insights into Buffalo's new law which requires landlords to disclose smoking policies.
 Nationally known smoke-free housing expert, Jim Bergman, will share how he assisted thousands of landlords in Michigan to take their apartments smoke-free.
 Belmont Housing Resources for Western New York Vice President of Property Operations, Pamela Berger will share the experiences of adopting smoke-free housing policy by an organization which manages 15 housing complexes serving low and moderate income families.